JacobTutt/dual_autodiff_package/docs/source/RTDtext.rst

 Mathematical Functions
 ----------------------

-- The package both supports mathematical operators from dual class or by importing math functions.
+- The package supports mathematical operators from the dual class or by importing math functions.

 Directly from the dual class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~